-And they are all descended from Mr. and Mrs. Samuel Whiskers,
+And they are all descended from Mr. and Mrs. Samuel Whiskers, children, grand-children, great, great, grand-children.

 There is no end to them!

 Moppet and Mittens have grown up into very good rat-catchers.

 They go out rat-catching in the village, and they find plenty of employment.
 The Tale of Samuel Whiskers They charge so much a dozen, and earn their living very comfortably.